renovatebot/renovate/docs/usage/string-pattern-matching.md

 Example regex patterns:

 - `/^abc/` is a regex pattern matching any string starting with lower-case `abc`.
-- `^abc/i` is a regex pattern matching any string starting with `abc` in lower or upper case, or a mix.
+- `/^abc/i` is a regex pattern matching any string starting with `abc` in lower or upper case, or a mix.
+- `!/^a/` is a regex pattern matching any string no starting with `a` in lower case.

 If you want to test your patterns interactively online, we recommend [regex101.com](https://regex101.com/?flavor=javascript&flags=ginst).
 Be aware that backslashes (`\`) of the resulting regex have to still be escaped e.g. `\n\s` --> `\\n\\s`.
 You can use the Code Generator in the sidebar and copy the regex in the generated "Alternative syntax" comment into JSON.